Hen Party Planning Checklist for Bristol | 2026 Guide

 Purchase any last-minute decorations or party props

-Visit local independent shops in Wapping Wharf or Clifton Village for unique Bristol-themed props.
+Wapping Wharf and Clifton Village independents are good for last-minute Bristol-themed props.

 Plan for arrival snacks and drinks at the accommodation

-Order a grocery delivery from a local supermarket or pick up supplies from a Clifton Village deli.
+Order a supermarket delivery or pick up from a Clifton Village deli before everyone lands.

 Charge all phones and power banks